RobC30/COVID-Risk-Analysis/README.md

 ## Background:

 In 2019, the world was exposed to SARS-CoV-2, creating panic that devastated the world in all aspects: socially, politically and economically.
 To understand the deadly disease one must understand the morphology of SARS-CoV-2, specifically the spike glycoprotein.
 The spike protein fuses to the cell membrane by binding to the N terminal and entering the cell to where the virus is replicated.
 There have been other outbreaks of viruses with spike proteins, such as SARS and MERS.
 Many biological factors have lead to this global pandemic, such as the high transmissibility of the virus as well as deadly complications such as MIS-C (Multi-system Inflammatory Syndrome in Children) or multi-system organ failure induced by the cytokine storm.
-The Omicron variant has been shown to be highly mutable with a total of 50 point mutations - 36 of which are on the spike protein, making this the deadliest and most transmissible variant to date.
+The Omicron variant has been shown to be highly mutable with a total of 50 point mutations - 36 of which are on the spike protein, making this one of the most transmissible variants to date.

 ![covid-variants-1500px jpg](https://user-images.githubusercontent.com/89358080/150033604-13497220-a62e-468e-b5cc-dd9f063cd0b4.jpg)